-What is Project iRAD?
+What is iRAD?

-It provides a single, clear view of a patient’s key clinical information – real-time, from trusted health providers, enabling better patient care.
+iRAD provides a single, clear view of a patient’s key clinical information – real-time, from trusted health providers, enabling better patient care.

 What is interoperability?

-Interoperability is the ability of computer systems or software to exchange and make use of information.
+Interoperability is the ability of computer systems or software to exchange and make use of information. iRAD utilises advanced semantic interoperability which enables sending and receiving systems to understand, interpret and use information.

-What are the benefits of the Interoperability system?
+What are the benefits of iRAD?

 - Supports a collaborative approach to health outcomes – enhances patient outcomes and reduces clinical error